nccoutinho/DashKick_Analytics/README.md

 3. **predict_league:**
    - Predicts the final league standings of the 2023 season.

+#### Visualizations Module

+The `visualizations` module facilitates the creation of interactive visualizations.

 ## Getting Started

 To get started with the DashKick Analytics package, install it using the following: